NH3R717/Mackerel_Deck/readme.md

 ## Problem

-### Refrigerant used to supply the FCU is a liquid @ approx. -35F is at a constant rate which creates coil blocking ice within less than 10 minutes.
+### Refrigerant used to supply the FCU is a liquid @ approx. -35F at a constant rate which creates coil blocking ice within less than 10 minutes of operation.
 This condition restricts air flow and cooling ability.
 No form of active defrost is available/installed.

 ## Solution